bibicortesb/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

 ## Project Overview
 Sellby is interested in what Big Data has to offer.
-Along with Jennifer I developed a project offer a quick overview of Big Data potencial by performing ETL Amazon Product Reviews to find valuable information.
+Along with Jennifer I developed a project that shows a quick overview of Big Data potencial by performing ETL Amazon Product Reviews to find valuable information.

 ### Purpose